-Mayor Kahn called a recess from 8:56-9:01 PM.
+Mayor Kahn called a recess at 8:56 PM.
+The meeting reconvened at 9:01 PM.

 Councilor Lake continued, discussing the Outside Agencies he suggested increasing.
-Because of the prior unanimous affirmative vote to increase Arts Alive's funding, he felt his suggested motion regarding Arts Alive and decreasing the Capital Reserve to fund it was now moot.
+Because of the prior affirmative vote to increase Arts Alive's funding, he felt his suggested motion regarding Arts Alive and decreasing the Capital Reserve to fund it was now moot.